lbke/ssr-theory/readme.md

 Let's note $R_{getter}$ the set of all requests that a $propsGetter$ takes as input.
 It depends on which part of the request $propsGetter$ is actually using to compute the props.

-Let's note $RB$ the set of all subsets of $R$ that are build-eligible.
-Picture it as any valid combination of attributes that can be used to compute the props, and still respect the 3 rules of build-eligibility.
-This is not useful to our reasonning but facilitates notation a lot, build-eligiblity can be written like this: $R_{getter} \subset RB$.
-So, a valid build time request is any set of attributes that belongs to any valid $R_{build}$ ensemble included in $RB$.

 For instance, if we only use attribute 1 (say, the URL), and attribute 4 (say, the cookie that sets light or dark mode):
 $$
 R_{getter} = R_{\{attr_1, attr_4\}} \iff \forall req \in R; propsGetter(req) = propsGetter({\{attr_1, attr_4\}})\\
 $$

+Let's note $RB$ the set of all subsets of $R$ that are build-eligible.
+Picture it as any valid combination of attributes that can be used to compute the props, and still respect the 3 rules of build-eligibility.
+This is not useful to our reasonning but facilitates notation a lot, build-eligiblity can be written like this: $R_{getter} \subset RB$.

+So, a valid build-time request is any set of attributes that belongs to any valid $R_{build}$ ensemble included in $RB$.

 A build-eligible set of requests would have to respect those 3 conditions: